 Los Angeles has been my home for over 20 years, but I was born and raised in Texas.
 I have always been passionate about empowering others to find authenticity, purpose, meaning, and fulfillment in their relationships.

-I am a licensed Clinical Psychotherapist (CA LMFT #88014) with the California Board of Behavioral Sciences and have over ten years of experience in private practice and clinical settings.
+I am a licensed Clinical Psychotherapist (CA #88014, NY #002207) with the California Board of Behavioral Sciences and the New York State Office of the Professions and I have over ten years of experience in private practice and clinical settings.
 I completed a Master of Arts in Clinical Psychology at Antioch University, specializing in LGBT Affirmative Psychology, and a Bachelor of Science in Corporate Communications from the University of Texas at Austin.

 I specialize in working with individuals experiencing anxiety, depression, sex and intimacy concerns, relationship issues, men’s issues, and those who have experienced trauma.
 I also specialize in and provide emotionally focused therapy for couples, and my office locations offer a discreet setting for high-profile executives and entertainers.